James Daniel Phillips

 F, b.
 25 May 1896, d.
 8 November 1924

-Emma was born on 25 May 1896 at Madison, Florida, United States.1 She was the daughter of William Thomas Sullivan and Amanda E. Stroud.
-She married W. Thomas Blount, circa 1915.2 Emma died on 8 November 1924 at Jacksonville, Duval, Florida, United States, at age 28.
-Her body was buried in November 1924 at Corinth Baptist Church, Madison, Florida, United States.2
+Emma Belle Sullivan was the daughter of William Thomas Sullivan and Amanda E. Stroud.
+She married W. Thomas Blount, circa 1915.1 Emma died on 8 November 1924 at Jacksonville, Duval, Florida, United States, at age 28.
+Her body was buried in November 1924 at Corinth Baptist Church, Madison, Florida, United States.1

 Citations